-When the packagename.zip file is created, by the %generatePackage() macro, a lot of things are happening behind the scenes.
+When the packagename.zip file is created, by the %generatePackage() macro, a lot of things is happening behind the scenes.
 This section explains them in more details.

 The first information the developer receives after the process ends is a summary report displaying basic information about the package content.
 In this summary the following elements are displayed: the package location (i.e. folder), developer's &sysuserid., creation timestamp, SAS version, the package encoding information (based on the description.sas file), and current SAS session encoding.
 From the description.sas file the package name, version, and license type are extracted and printed.
-Also the list of required elements is printed if any were provided.
 The last part of the summary is a table displaying a list of files used to build up the package.

 But the summary is only the tip of an iceberg.
 The following steps are executed when the macro runs.
 At the beginning the description.sas file is tested for existence and when the result is positive the file is read.
-The following macrovariables (descriptors): packageName, packageVersion, packageTitle, packageAuthor, packageMaintainer, packageEncoding, packageLicense, packageRequired (optional), packageReqPackages (optional) are created and obligatory ones (i.e. first seven) are tested for values.
+The following macrovariables (descriptors): packageName, packageVersion, packageTitle, packageAuthor, packageMaintainer, packageEncoding, packageLicense, packageRequired(optional), packageReqPackages(optional) are created and obligatory ones (i.e. first seven) are tested for values.
 If at least one of the descriptors is missing the process is aborted with an error.
 If the package name is more than 24 characters or contains illegal symbols (non alphanumeric or underscore) the process is aborted with an error too.
 Value of the package version should be a positive number hence this is also tested.